shiyun36/dsa3101/README.md

 ## Local Development
 If the need for local development arises with a locally hosted database, follow the instructions below to clean the databases and update the scripts.
+> !!!
+This is only if you want a local database
 1. Before Dockerizing the container, go to the db folders and its scripts like ```db_esg_text.py``` and ```main.py``` and ```financial.py```.
 Uncomment the lines with
    ```
      db_name = os.getenv('db_name')